nfreeman19/Amazon_Vine_Analysis/README.md

 ## Results:

+- How many reviews were paid?

+- How many reviews were unpaid?

+![myTest]

 There is a bulleted list that addresses the three questions for unpaid and paid program reviews (7 pt)

 ## Summary: